-6.2 ESC Information Update Message
+7.2.2 Payload Data for ESC Information Update Message

-6.2.1 ESC Information Update Indication
+7.2.2.1 ESC Information Update Indication

 ESC Information Update Indication shall be sent by the ESC to the SAS when the ESC information is updated.
-The ESC Information Update Indication shall be generated by encoding the SasRegistrationResponse object in the following table using JSON.
+The ESC Information Update Indication shall be generated by encoding the MessageContainer object in which JSON-encoded EscInformationUpdate object is used to generate encodedPayloadData field.

-Table 8: EscInformationUpdate object
+Table 9: EscInformationUpdate object